 The ASIC MoneySmart website has a register of financial planners.
 False or misleading entries on the register can lead to fines of almost $80,000 and possible jail sentences.
 The register works with the public.
 If you find a financial planner who is not listed on the register, you’re encouraged to report to the planner to ASIC so the watchdog can take the appropriate action.

 Financial planning professional bodies such as the FPA also regulate members through codes of conduct and client review services.
 You can read more about this below.

 Banks, financial institutions, law firms, advisory businesses and independent operators can all offer professional financial advice.
-Here are four tips you can use to choose a financial planner.
+Here are some options.

-The FPA Find a Planner service lets you search for certified financial planners in your area.
+- The Financial Planning Association of Australia (FPA).
+FPA's Find a Planner service lets you search for certified financial planners in your area.
 Top level members of the FPA are certified professionals with years of experience and professional qualifications.